jjunk1989/xrtools_web/README.md

 It facilitates message synchronization between different devices, such as between Pico/Vision Pro and PC.
 It's also convenient for Mac and PC communication without needing additional software.

+Additionally, the project includes a built-in WebXR 360-degree panoramic video player that supports immersive panoramic video playback on VR devices such as Vision Pro, Quest, and Pico, with support for 180°/360° spatial video formats and stereoscopic video modes.

 * Run server on PC

 ![](./doc/serve.png)